Skip to main content (Press Enter).

 Department of Defense Personal Accounting Cooperation Goals for 2021

 Exchange information, maintain dialogue, and develop synchronization with the Embassy of Japan in Washington, Ministry of Health, Labor, and Welfare (MHLW) officials, and select Japanese non-governmental organizations regarding U.S. and Japanese World War II personnel accounting efforts.

 Exchange information and maintain close coordination with the U.S. Embassy Country Team and U.S. Forces Japan (USFJ) on all personnel accounting plans and activities involving Japan.

-Engage Japanese MHLW officials about select U.S. World War II MIA cases as required.
+Engage MHLW officials about select U.S. World War II MIA cases as required.

 As required, request permission to investigate, locate, and recover remains of missing American servicemen that are located in Japan or on Japanese territory.
-Continue to assist Japan in its World War II (WWII) remains recovery efforts in the Indo-Pacific Region.
+Continue to cooperate with Japan’s World War II (WWII) remains recovery efforts in the Indo-Pacific Region.

 Following the end of WWII, the U.S. Army Graves Registrations Service conducted an extensive search for nearly 54,000 personnel missing in the Pacific and the Chinese-Burma-India Theaters of Operation.
-As required, the USPACOM Joint POW/MIA Accounting Command (JPAC) searches for and recovers WWII losses on Japanese territory.
+As required, the Defense POW/MIA Accounting Agency (DPAA) searches for and recovers WWII losses on Japanese territory.

-The Government of Japan (GOJ), through the MHLW, and select non-governmental organizations (NGOs) conducts search and recovery operations throughout the Asia Pacific region.
+The Government of Japan (GOJ), through the MHLW, and select non-governmental organizations (NGOs) conducts search and recovery operations throughout the Indo-Pacific region.
 The MHLW coordinates all remains recovery activities on Iwo Jima with Japan’s Ministry of Defense.
 MHLW has assessed that Japan has more than 600,000 recoverable war dead on WWII battlefields throughout the Indo-Pacific region; many U.S. unaccounted-for are likely collocated or commingled with the Japanese missing personnel on the same battlefields.

 In the past, the Defense Prisoner of War/Missing Personnel Office (DPMO) and Joint POW/MIA Accounting Command (JPAC) hosted many official Japanese delegation visits to the U.S. In addition, JPAC has trained Ministry of Defense and police personnel in JPAC methodology.
-The Defense POW/MIA Accounting Agency (DPAA) will continue to engage Japan’s MHLW as DPMO and JPAC have done in the past.
+The Defense POW/MIA Accounting Agency (DPAA) will continue to engage Japan’s MHLW as DPMO and JPAC did in the past.